ihsotas0/Interfaced/worldbuilding/groups.pickerism.md

 can have some fun.)

-For the story, to calculate $\gamma$, we will start by finding a $D'$ around the 21st century (prior to the close of the Ancient War).
-From this we can calculate
+For the story, to calculate $\gamma$, we will start by finding a $D'$ around the 21st century, $t=0$, (prior to the close of the Ancient War).
+From this we can calculate $A$.
-$A$.
 Since all sentient beings, including aliens, become Pickers, the Drake equation must be used,

 $$ N = R_{*}\,f_p\,n_e\,f_l\,f_i\,f_c\,L $$